input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

   * If the validations fail, it returns the `invalidDid` error.
 * It then checks if there is information about the DID document corresponding to the short DID on its database.
   * If there is, it returns the data on its database.
   * If there is no information, it decodes the `AtalaOperation` from the long form DID, and returns the corresponding DID document.
-See next sections to find the translation between protobuf models and DID documents.
+See next sections to find the translation between protobuf models and DID documents as well as DID document metadata.

 ### Update DID